Cajac/picoCTF-Writeups/picoGym_Exclusive/Reverse_Engineering/Picker_I.md

 ### Get the encoded flag

-Now lets call the `win` function instead to get the flag
+Now let's call the `win` function instead to get the flag
 ```
 Try entering "getRandomNumber" without the double quotes...
 ==> win